tnustrings/ct/readme.md

 ``

-bar in turn references two child chunks, ``baz`` and ``boz``. to put code into baz, we could use the full path /bar/baz, or the relative path starting from bar, ./baz.
+bar in turn references two child chunks, ``baz`` and ``boz``. to put code into baz, you could use the full path /bar/baz or the relative path starting from bar, ./baz.

 ``./baz: #py
    my = "baz code"
 ``

-if you leave out the path you stay in the same chunk.
+if you'd like to stay in the same chunk you can leave out its path.

 `` #py
    print("still in baz")
 ``

-if we would like to change to baz's sibling chunk boz now, we could say ../boz, /bar/boz, //foo.py/bar/boz or /*/boz, if boz's name is unique in foo.
+if you'd like to change to baz's sibling chunk boz, you could say ../boz, /bar/boz, //foo.py/bar/boz or /*/boz, if boz's name is unique in foo.